Last Updated on

 Single Channel Memory Can be Expensive

 This might come as a surprise but going for a single 16GB stick as opposed to two 8GB sticks is going to cost you more money.
-Single sticks of higher capacity memories cost more money to manufacture, and more importantly, they are not as commonly available either, so that is another thing that you should be kept in mind.
+Single sticks of higher capacity memories cost more money to manufacture, and more importantly, they are not as commonly available either.

 Two or Four Sticks Look Good